-- 3. CJEO should be created by virtue of a new rule adopted by the Supreme Court in Title 9 of the California Rules of Court.
-To avoid any concern about the confidentiality of communications to and from CJEO, the rule would include language complying with article I, section 3(b)(2), of the California Constitution (Proposition 59) and section 1040(b)(2) of the California Evidence Code. - 4.
-The new rule of court would vest CJEO with broad authority to provide ethics advice to judges, including formal published opinions, informal written opinions, and oral advice.
-Although CJEO would retain the authority to render oral advice, it should adopt a revocable policy of referring requests for oral advice, with exceptions described in this report, to the CJA Ethics Committee. - 5.
-For over 50 years, CJA, through its Ethics Committee, has provided a valuable service by providing prompt, informal, oral opinions to judges posing questions about ethical issues.
-The Implementation Committee recognizes that it is recommending a unique arrangement calling for a cooperative effort with the private professional association of California judges that offers ethics advice.
-To our knowledge, no other official body rendering ethics opinions in any state has an existing resource similar to the CJA Ethics Committee and, therefore, no other official body has such an innovative, cooperative arrangement. - 6.
-To maintain the policy described in paragraph 4 above, and to perform the duties entrusted to it by the Supreme Court in light of the policy, CJEO must have full, current, and accurate knowledge of the content of all inquiries made by judges and of the responses to these inquiries.
-The CJA Ethics Committee maintains a written record of all inquiries from judges and responses thereto (excluding the name of the inquiring judge).
-In order to enable CJEO to function under the policy described in paragraph 4, and to provide opinions or advice that take into account all judicial ethics resources, the CJA Ethics Committee should provide CJEO on a continuing, timely basis (described below) with copies of the questions and answers it provides to inquiring judges. - 7.
-CJEO should be permitted to amend its policies and internal operating procedures, and to recommend to the court amendments to the rules governing CJEO, based on its experience handling inquiries from judges and its conclusions regarding the needs of the California judiciary and the people of the state of California.
+- 3. The committee recommends that the court create CJEO through a new rule adopted by the court in Title 9 of the California Rules of Court.
+To avoid any concern about the confidentiality of communications to and from CJEO, the rule should include language complying with article I, section 3(b)(2) of the California Constitution (Proposition 59) and section 1040(b)(2) of the California Evidence Code. - 4.
+The committee recommends that the new rule of court vest CJEO with broad authority to provide ethics advice to judges, including formal written opinions, informal written opinions, and oral advice.
+Although CJEO would retain the authority to render oral advice, it should adopt a revocable policy of referring requests for oral advice, with an exception and a clarification described in full on page 13 of this report, to the CJA Ethics Committee. - 5.
+For over 50 years, CJA, through its Ethics Committee, has provided a valuable service by providing prompt, informal, oral advice to judges posing questions about ethical issues.
+The Implementation Committee recognizes that it is recommending a unique arrangement calling for a cooperative effort with a private professional association of California judges that offers ethics advice.
+To our knowledge, no other official body rendering ethics opinions in any state has an existing resource similar to the CJA Ethics Committee and, therefore, no other official body has entered into such a cooperative arrangement. - 6.
+To implement the policy described in paragraph 4 above, while performing the duties entrusted to it by the Supreme Court, CJEO must have full, current, and accurate knowledge of the content of all inquiries made by judges and of the responses to these inquiries.
+The CJA Ethics Committee maintains a written record of all inquiries from judges and responses thereto.
+To enable CJEO and CJA to proceed as described in paragraph 4, the CJA Ethics Committee must provide CJEO on a continuing, timely basis (described on pages 13-14) with copies of the questions and answers it provides to inquiring judges, excluding the names of the judges and, to the extent possible, any identifying information. - 7.
+The committee recommends that CJEO be permitted to amend its policies and internal operating procedures, and to recommend to the court amendments to the rules governing CJEO and the Code of Judicial Ethics, based on its experience handling inquiries from judges and its conclusions regarding how best to meet the needs of the California judiciary and the people of the state of California.